NewStrangeWorlds/BeAR/docs_src/sections/stellar_spectra.rst

 The first line contains the list of stellar effective temperatures, the second line the list of surface gravities, and the third line the list of metallicities.
 BeAR assumes that the grid rectangular and regular, which means that every possible combinations of the parameters should have a tabulated stellar spectrum.
-If the original grid is not complete, the user has to extraplate the grid to cover all possible combinations or create dummy data sets if those spectra will not get sampled during a retrieval.
+If the original grid is not complete, the user has to extrapolate the grid to cover all possible combinations or create dummy data sets if those spectra will not get sampled during a retrieval.

 The fourth line contains the name of the file that contains the wavelength grid for the stellar spectra.
 Each spectrum